Text: Haggai 2:10-19

 B. The people were distracted with rebuilding their own homes and efforts to produce a living.

 C. Over time they became apathetic.
 For 16 years nothing happened.

 D. The prophet Haggai arose at this point to stir up the people

 E. All their sacrifices can’t make something or someone holy.
-It is not communicable.
+Holiness is not communicable.

-F. But their sins and uncleanness is communicable.
-It can cause the holy to become unholy.
+F. But their sins and uncleanness are communicable.
+They can cause the holy to become unholy.

 G. Haggai 2:15-19